EdmundYuen/RootSetup/README.md

 #### Visual Studio Express 2013 for Windows Desktop with Update 5 (x86) - Web Installer (English)
 ##### [en_visual_studio_express_2013_for_windows_desktop_with_update_5_x86_web_installer_6815514.exe](https://my.visualstudio.com/Downloads?pid=1819)

-_A free Visual Studio Dev Essentials subscription will be required to access the above download.
+_A Visual Studio Dev Essentials subscription is now required to access the above download.
 See [here](https://www.visualstudio.com/vs/older-downloads/) for more information._

 Required to compile C++.
 Express version does not include the full set of developer tools for Visual Studio, but is sufficient for compiler functionality.
 Web installer.